 However, banks are not too keen on cryptocurrencies as they recognize possible issues in security and question whether to issue official versions.
 According to Bank of America, cryptocurrency also poses a threat to the bank’s businesses as people might conduct business via cryptocurrency instead.
 Bank of America says this would “negatively affect our earnings” and “the willingness of our clients to do business with us.”
 Despite the financial risks for both parties, many are still enthusiastic to join the crypto-craze.

-With its impending impact on society, here are some of the many speculations for cryptocurrency this 2018.
+With its impending impact on society, here are some of the many cryptocurrency predictions for 2018.

 1. Most predictions say Bitcoin will hit the roof again in just months.